yeabb/Chappi/README.md

 - Run ``aws configure`` in your project enviroment
 - Paste the ``access key`` and ``secret access key`` that you copied above when prompted
     - If prompted then choose ``us-east-1``
--Go to Amazon Bedrock in your AWS acount --> click on model access --> manage model access --> grant acess to all Anthropic models
+- Go to Amazon Bedrock in your AWS acount --> click on model access --> manage model access --> grant acess to all Anthropic models

 ---